-Second, from a methodological standpoint, the mathematical techniques needed to understand the asymptotic behavior of $R_{n}^{W}\left( \theta\right) $ are qualitatively different from those arising typically in the context of EL.
-We will show that if $l\geq3$, then the following weak convergence limit holds (under suitable assumptions on $h\left( \cdot\right) $),
+Second, from a methodological standpoint, the mathematical techniques needed to understand the asymptotic behavior of $R_{n}^{W}\left( \theta_{\ast }\right) $ are qualitatively different from those arising typically in the context of EL.
+We will show that if $l\geq3$, then the following weak convergence limit holds (under suitable assumptions on $\mathcal{L}\left( \cdot\right) $),

 as $n\rightarrow\infty$.
-Note that the scaling depends on the dimension in a very particular way.
+Note that the scaling depends on the dimension of the random vector $X$ in a very particular way.
 In contrast, the Empirical Likelihood Profile function is always scaled linearly in $n$ and the asymptotic limiting distribution is generally a chi-squared distribution with appropriate degrees of freedom and a constant scaling factor.

-In our case $R\left( \theta_{\ast}\right) $ can be explicitly characterized, depending on the dimension in a non-trivial way, but it is no longer a suitably scaled chi-squared distribution.
-As mentioned earlier in (\ref{Intro_Lim_1}), when $l=1$, we obtain a similar limiting distribution as in the EL case.
+In our case, $R\left( \theta_{\ast}\right) $ can be explicitly characterized, depending on the dimension in a non-trivial way, but it is no longer a suitably scaled chi-squared distribution.
+When $l=1$, we obtain a similar limiting distribution as in the EL case.
+The intuition here is that a sample of order $O(n)$ provides enough coverage of the space since the optimal transport plan will displace points at distance $O(1/n^{1/2})$.
 The case $l=2$, interestingly, requires a special analysis.
-In this case the scaling remains linear in $n$ (as in the case $l=1$), although the limiting distribution is not exactly chi-squared, but a suitable quadratic form of a multivariate Gaussian random vector.
+In this case, the scaling remains linear in $n$ (as in the case $l=1$), although the limiting distribution is not exactly chi-squared, but a suitable quadratic form of a multivariate Gaussian random vector.
 For the case $l\geq3$ the limiting distribution is not a quadratic transformation of a multivariate Gaussian, but a more complex (yet still explicit) polynomial function depending on the dimension.